efegozalan/efegozalan.github.io/README.md

 **Date: September 21, 2026**

 In this activity, I practiced finding and fixing common Java errors.
-I worked with variables, casting, integer division, the modulo operator, and methods from the `Math` class.
+I worked with variables, casting, integer division and the modulo operator.
 The program includes examples of using `(int)` and `(double)` casting, `%` for remainders, `Math.abs()`, `Math.pow()`, and `Math.random()`.

 [View ShieldTest_WarmUp.java](ShieldTest_WarmUp.java)